RanelTP/aps-school-website/README.md

 # aps-school-website

-Welcome to the **Army Public School Cannanore** website!
-This comprehensive online resource is designed to provide valuable information about our school, its programs, and activities for students, parents, and faculty alike.
+Welcome to the **aps-school-website** repository!
+This project is an example website created for **Army Public School Cannanore**, designed to demonstrate how to present information about a school and its programs.
+The website showcases various features that can be integrated into a modern school website.

 ![Website Preview - Homepage](https://github.com/user-attachments/assets/f281e11f-e05f-4b71-abe6-666b37b21952)